CURRENT EVENTS (RECIENTES ACONTECIMIENTOS)

 MUSIC OF THE WEEK (MÚSICA DE LA SEMANA)

-LAST WEEK’S POLL – Leftovers
+LAST WEEK’S POLL – Friends

-THIS WEEK’S POLL – Mexico y Spanish
+THIS WEEK’S POLL – Intelligent Life

 ART OF THE WEEK (ARTE DE LA SEMANA)